Sambo Dasuki: National Security Adviser

 In June 2012, Dasuki was appointed as National Security Advisor by President Goodluck Jonathan.

 In early 2015, Dasuki informed the Independent National Electoral Commission "that operations against Boko Haram militants meant the military "will be unable to provide adequate security" for the upcoming 2015 Nigerian general election.
-The elections, scheduled for 15 February 2015, were postponed until March 28.
+The elections, scheduled for 15 February 2015, were then postponed until March 28.
 Also in April 2015, he insisted that the Nigerian military would ensure that Sambisa Forest, the last fortress of Boko Haram, would be liberated before the May 29 inauguration of President Buhari's new government.

 Coincidentally, on the one-year anniversary of the abduction of Chibok school girls, Dasuki insisted that government was concerned about the welfare of every single Nigerian, not only the Chibok girls, as terrorists abducted other innocent Nigerian girls, boys, men, and women, and security agencies were making all efforts to rescue them.
 The military rescued more than 300 abductees a few weeks afterwards.

 Corruption allegations

 Detention and release

-On December 1, 2015, Dasuki was arrested by Nigeria's State Security Service (SSS) for allegedly stealing $2.1 billion and accused of awarding phantom contracts to buy 12 helicopters, four fighter jets, and ammunition meant for Nigeria's military campaign against Boko Haram Islamist militants.
+On 1 December 2015, Dasuki was arrested by Nigeria's State Security Service (SSS) for allegedly stealing $2.1 billion and accused of awarding phantom contracts to buy 12 helicopters, four fighter jets, and ammunition meant for Nigeria's military campaign against Boko Haram Islamist militants.
 In November 2018, Dasuki was refused bail by the government despite being granted bail by four different high court judges.

-The State Security Service released Sambo Dasuki from detention on the 24 December 2019.
-His lawyer, Raji Ahmed, told Premium Times the former national security adviser was freed on Tuesday night.
-Dasuki's freedom comes hours after the SSS released Omoyele Sowore, an activist who was accused and subsequently arrested in August for an alleged conspiracy to commit treason and insulting President Muhammad Buhari over a planned #RevolutionNow protest.
+The State Security Service released Dasuki from detention on the 24 December 2019.
+Dasuki's freedom came hours after the SSS released Omoyele Sowore, an activist who was accused and subsequently arrested in August for an alleged conspiracy to commit treason and insulting President Muhammad Buhari over a planned #RevolutionNow protest.